kaydee8-1/kaydee8-1/README.md

 - 👋 Hi, I’m @kaydee8-1
 - ✨ 1st Class Degreee in Computer Science
 - 👀 Experience in Java, Python and C++ programming with dissertation in Machine Learning and Neural Networks
-- 🌱 Currently seeking opportunity to develop professional skills in Software Development and Data Analytics
+- 🌱 Currently working on Java and PHP proficiency
-- 💞️ I’m looking to collaborate on projects :))
+- 💞️ Seeking opportunitIES to develop professional skills in Software Development and Data Analytics

 <!---
 - 📫 How to reach me ...